Golden Globes Nominations: 21 Biggest Snubs and Surprises

 SNUB: Greta Gerwig for directing “Lady Bird”

 The biggest disappointment of the morning was that the Globes, following a troubling trend that’s been continuing at the Oscars, nominated five men in the best director category.
-It’s a shock that there was no love in the category for Greta Gerwig for “Lady Bird,” the indie darling of the year.
+It’s a shock that there was no love in the category for Gerwig for “Lady Bird,” the best-reviewed independent film of 2017.

 SNUB: Jordan Peele, for directing and writing “Get Out”